StuartApp/stuart-client-elixir/README.md

 # Stuart Elixir Client

-For a complete documentation of all endpoints offered by the Stuart API, you can visit [Stuart API documentation](https://stuart.api-docs.io).
+For a complete documentation of all endpoints offered by the Stuart API, you can read the [Stuart API documentation](https://stuart.api-docs.io).

 ## Install